skryptx/Client-Side-Playground/readme/vanilla-js.md

 - If we call method on an object it will look through all __proto__(from lvl1 and so on) props until it finds it

 ## Prototypes
+- If you inherit a class in another class, js will add the properties of parent class to child class and link the parent class prototype to child class prototype.
+- class is just a syntactic sugar.